ialireza13/ialireza13.github.io/_pages/about.md

 ### Work experience

+* The Research Foundation of The City University of New York (RFCUNY): Research Assistant (August 2023 - Present)
+  * Conducted research on complex systems and networks, applying graph theory and machine learning to biological and social networks.
+  * Utilized Python, Networkx, Graph Neural Networks, and Large Language Models for social media sentiment analysis.
+  * Collaborated with a team to develop innovative solutions for network analysis and data interpretation.

 * blubank: Data Scientist (May 2020 - Aug 2022)
   * Fraud detection on user debit card transactional data using isolation forests, autoencoders, and feature engineering.